massaox/katacoda-scenariosv2/kipday2/hpa/step4.md

 To test if our HPA solution will work as intended we need a way to increase CPU utilization on our pod to over 50% to see what happens.

-We can do show by logging to our only pod in our deployment and sending a bunch of "yes" to /dev/null, that should be enough to generate enough CPU usage to trigger a response for the HPA, just run the command below replacing the name of our pod:
+We can do show by logging to our only pod in our deployment and sending a bunch of "yes" to /dev/null, that should be enough to generate enough CPU usage to trigger a response for the HPA.
+Open a new Terminal by clicking on the plus tab "+" and selecting "Open New Terminal" and run the command below replacing the name of our pod:

 kubectl exec -it POD-NAME -- sh -c 'yes > /dev/null'

-Once you ran the command above open a new Terminal by clicking on the plus tab "+" and selectiing "Open New Terminal"

-If you run the command below a few times you will see the CPU on our pod spiking:
+Go back to the first terminal and run the command below a few times you will see the CPU on our pod spiking:

 `kubectl top pod`{{ execute HOST1 }}